SistineFibel-2006/SistineFibel-2006/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on Collegiate Programming Contest
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning C and Ocaml.
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...